 After being interrogated by police, Howard was transferred to Trenton Psychiatric Hospital.
 He never stood trial for the rampage and lived at Trenton until his death 60 years later on October 19, 2009.
 He was 88 years old.

-It was later discovered that the theft of Howard’s gate, that triggered his shooting spree, had nothing to do with the Cohens at all.
-Teenagers had chosen his gate, at random, to vandalize.
+It was likely that the theft of Howard’s gate, that triggered his shooting spree, had nothing to do with the Cohens at all.

 Charles hid in the closet until the coast was clear.
 He was the only Cohen to survive.
 He went on to get married and have children.